Mini vegetable pot pie is the perfect entrée option for a winter dinner or holiday gathering.

-These adorable little pies are packed with vegetables, beans, and a creamy cashew sauce.
-Vegan.
+These adorable little pies are packed with vegetables and chickpeas in a luxuriously creamy cashew sauce.

 “You made this just for me?”

 A saucy filling is loaded with onions, carrots, celery, green peas, potatoes, and chickpeas.

 Unbelievably, the creamy sauce is made without a drop of dairy!
 It gets its body by way of raw cashews.